Ihor-Pryyma/Metroidvania-Game/README.md

 # Metroidvania Game

-This is a Metroidvania-style game developed using JavaScript.
+This is a Metroidvania-style game developed using JavaScript and Kaboom.js.

 ## Description